pme0/gh-pages/content/posts/pedestrian-detection.md

 In the following **single object detection** example we detect pedestrians:

-{{< figure src="/media/pedestrian-detection/pexels-kate-trifo-4019405_bboxes.png" width="60%" >}}
+{{< figure src="/media/pedestrian-detection/pexels-kate-trifo-4019405_bboxes_0.png" width="60%" >}}

 The detection framework can be extended to detect more than one class.
-In the following **multiple object detection** example we detect pedestrians as well as bycicles and cars:
+In the following **multiple object detection** example we detect pedestrians as well as bicycles and cars:

 {{< figure src="/media/pedestrian-detection/pexels-aleks-magnusson-2962589_bboxes.png" width="60%" >}}